Term of the Moment

 Definition: Jabber

-An open standard for instant messaging (IM).
-There are tens of thousands of Jabber servers on the Internet, most of which are privately run within a company or college campus.
-There are also hundreds of public Jabber servers that any user can register with, Google Talk being the largest at one time.
+An open instant messaging (IM) standard.
+There are thousands of Jabber servers on the Internet, most of which are privately run within a company or college campus.
+There are also hundreds of public Jabber servers that users can register with.

 Instant Email

-Jabber is like email with users communicating from domain to domain.
-For example, a Jabber server at computerlanguage.com can connect with the Jabber server at gmail.com (Google's IM domain).
-Jabber also supports access to non-XMPP systems by connecting a "transport" to the Jabber server that provides a gateway to that IM protocol.
-However, if a public Jabber server with thousands of users employs a gateway, chances are the proprietary IM service will eventually block its IP address because a huge amount of traffic coming from one IP address is generally not tolerated.
+Like email, Jabber users communicate from a Jabber server in one domain to a Jabber server in another.
+Jabber also supports access to non-XMPP systems by connecting a gateway to that IM protocol.
+However, if a public Jabber server with thousands of users employs a gateway, the proprietary IM service might eventually block its IP address because a huge amount of traffic coming from one IP is generally not tolerated.

 Cisco Jabber